postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 ## Automating collection runs

-In addition to running collections manually, the Collection Runner enables you to [schedule collections](/docs/running-collections/scheduling-collection-runs/) to run automatically at specified times.
+In addition to running collections manually, the Collection Runner enables you to [schedule collections](/docs/running-collections/scheduling-collection-runs/) to run automatically at specified times on the Postman cloud.
 You can also use collection runs in conjunction with other Postman utilities to build automation into your API projects.

 * [The Postman CLI](/docs/postman-cli/postman-cli-overview/) command-line interface enables you to run collections and build them into your development pipeline, responding to test outcomes to support your API performance.
 * The [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) interface also enables you to run collections from the command line.